felipepenha/nanoGCG-redteam/README.md

 - `r: int = 8` - controls how aggressively to reduce the candidate set based on draft model predictions.
 8 is recommendation by the paper for its balance of performance and ASR.

 - `sampling_factor: int = 16` - determines what fraction of the total candidates to use as the probe set.
 16 is recommended by the paper.

+## Architecture & Transferability

+When attacking external black-box systems, `nanoGCG-redteam` utilizes a **3-Model Architecture**.
+Understanding the role of each model is key to successful Red Teaming.

+1.  **Target Model (Black-Box):** The system you want to attack (e.g., an API endpoint, a chatbot).
+You cannot compute gradients on this model.
+2.  **Proxy Model (White-Box):** A local model (e.g., Mistral-7B, Llama-3) used to estimate gradients.
+We optimize the attack on the Proxy, relying on **Adversarial Transferability**—the property that attacks generated on one model often work on others.
+3.  **Draft Model (Probe):** A small, fast model (e.g., GPT-2) used to filter candidate attacks.
+This acts purely as a computational accelerator (Probe Sampling) and does not affect the optimization objective.

+### Tokenizer Alignment
+For the best results, it is critical to **choose a Proxy Model that is architecturally similar to the Target**.
+The most important factor is the **Tokenizer**.

+*   **Ideally:** Proxy and Target use the same tokenizer (e.g., attacking OpenAI GPT-4 using a Llama-3 or Tiktoken-based Proxy).
+*   **Risky:** Proxy and Target tokenizers are vastly different (e.g., attacking a Llama-based model using a GPT-2 Proxy).

+> [!TIP]
+> **Tokenizer Mismatch** can significantly degrade the success rate because the "optimized tokens" on the Proxy might translate to a completely different (and benign) string of text for the Target.
+Always try to match the model family (e.g., Mistral Proxy for Mistral Target, Llama Proxy for Llama Target) whenever possible.

 ## License